Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newConfirmedTokensTransactions"></a>
 # **newConfirmedTokensTransactions**
-> NewConfirmedTokensTransactionsResponse newConfirmedTokensTransactions(blockchain, network, context, newConfirmedTokensTransactionsRequestBody)
+> NewConfirmedTokensTransactionsR newConfirmedTokensTransactions(blockchain, network, context, newConfirmedTokensTransactionsRB)

 New confirmed tokens transactions